starknet-io/starknet.js/www/docs/guides/use_ERC20.md

 If you want to have your balance of a token, ask its ERC20 contract, with the function `ERC20contract.balanceOf(accountAddress)`.

-When you want to transfer some tokens in you possession, you have to use the ERC20 contract function `transfer`, through the `account.execute` function.
-In this way, Starknet.js will send to the account contract function `Execute` a message signed with the private key.
+When you want to transfer some tokens in you possession, you have to use the ERC20 contract function `transfer`, through the `account.execute` function (or meta-class methods).
+In this way, Starknet.js will send to the account contract a message signed with the private key.

 This message contains the name of the function to call in the ERC20 contract, with its optional parameters.